fadion/aria/README.md

 structure(5) // integer
 ```

-Functions may have as many parameters as needed, as long the variadic function is the last parameter:
+Functions may have as many parameters as needed, as long the variadic argument is the last parameter:

 ```swift
 let calc = fn mult, ...nums